2022 F4 Spanish Championship

 The 2022 F4 Spanish Championship was the seventh season of the Spanish F4 Championship.
 It was a multi-event motor racing championship for open wheel, formula racing cars regulated according to FIA Formula 4 regulations, based in Spain.
-It was the first season to use the Tatuus F4-T-421 car.
+It was the first season to use the Tatuus F4-T421 car.
 It was also the first full season in which the series is partnered with the Richard Mille Young Talent Academy.

 The Championship was won by Bulgarian driver Nikola Tsolov with a round to spare, at Navarra.

 Entry list

 Campos Racing and MP Motorsport split their teams in order to follow the four-car limit per entrant.